 Astghik Mavisakalyan, Curtin University, Australia

-Rigissa Megalokonomou, University of Queensland, Australia
+Rigissa Megalokonomou, Monash University, Australia

 Ömer Özak, Southern Methodist University, Dallas, USA

 Olga Popova, Leibniz Institute for East and Southeast European Studies, Regensburg, Germany, and CERGE-EI, Prague, Czech Republic

 Emmanuel Thibault, Toulouse School of Economics & University of Perpignan, France